zzaria/widgets/_posts/2023-10-21-conquering-past-fears.markdown

 ## Canadian Computing Competition 2019 S4 - Tourism

 This problem was difficult compared to previous CCC problems and also contributed to my poor performance in 2019.
 After upsolving this problem, I was worried about whether I would be able to solve another problem like this, and in fact even in 2020 I did not expect to solve S4 despite my improvement over the last year.
-Eventually I remember some new test case got added that made almost everyone's solution get wrong answer, so maybe the problem is even harder.
+Eventually some new test case got added that made almost everyone's solution get wrong answer, so maybe the problem is even harder.
 We'll see.

 The first thing I noticed was that my old solution which got hacked by the new test had gotten rejudged and accepted again for some reason.
-Anyway, I know my solution used monotonic dp transition or something, but can't you just use segment tree to calculate the minimums?
+Anyway, I know my solution used monotonic dp transition or something, but can't you just use a segment tree to find the best location to travel from?
 With a monostack for previous maximums of course.
 I'll write a code to see if it works.
 And... it got AC.
 Nice.

 <details>
     <summary>Code</summary>
     {% highlight c++%} {% raw %}